Ezbob/quickmake/README.md

 A `clean` target removes the entire `build` directory.

-Customization of the directories listed above can be done the `buildvar.mk` file stored with the makefile.
+Customization of most of the directories listed above can be done the `buildvar.mk` file stored with the makefile.

 ### How to get going

 To get started you have to edited the following variables in the `buildvar.mk` file to suit your project:

   - `MODULES` and `TEST_MODULES`: These variables reflect the modules containing source for the regular executable and the test executable.
-Both varibles are an whitespace-seperated list of directories names with no trailing slash.
+Both varibles are an whitespace-seperated list of directories names with a trailing slash.
   - `TEST_EXEC` and `EXEC`: These variables are the names of our executables we want to compile.
 As both executables will be placed in the same directory it will be a good idea to give different names to the variables.

 Once this is done, use `make rollout` to create the directory structure discussed in the previous section.